groupvine/gv-doc/features/index.md

  *  New Email Feed "Gallery" view in addition to familiar "Listing" view.

- *  Can add multiple, Email Widgets into a single email and download consolidated spreadsheet with results.

- *  Pages that members and the public can reach (your subscribe page, your email feed, and member profile pages) are themed to use colors based on your account's primary color.
+ *  Pages that members and the public can reach (your subscribe page, your email feed, and member profile pages) are themed to use colors based on your account's custom primary color.

- *  Easily define customized, reusable email "templates"
+ *  Add multiple, Email Widgets into a single email and download consolidated spreadsheet with results.

  *  Trivial to add standard Email Widgets for Feedback, RSVPs, and Counts

+ *  Easily embed a member sign-up form in your own website

  *  Emails can be archived to keep your Email Feed tidy

- *  Easily embed a member sign-up form in your own website

  *  Email Widgets and personalization variables can be inserted into emails composed in and sent from sender's familiar inbox

- *  Easier management of email file attachments

  *  Define exactly the information you'd like to track for each member by adding custom attributes which can even be used like lists to